 A. You may request your distribution online if your plan allows.
-Logon to the Personal Savings Center at http://retirement.standard.com.
-You must submit the paper distribution request form if your request is due to death or a Qualified Domestic Relations Order (QDRO), if you are requesting that your benefit be paid as an annuity, or if you are requesting that your benefit be mailed to a foreign address.
+Login to the Personal Savings Center at www. standard.com/retirement.
+You must submit the paper distribution request form if your request is due to death or a Qualified Domestic Relations Order or if you are requesting that your benefit be paid as an annuity or mailed to a foreign address.